Chapter 49 BWV 68 Also hat Gott die Welt geliebt

 We have seen how he completely rewrote the soprano aria.
 In that for bass it appears, at first, that he intends to make only minimal alterations to accommodate a different text.
 The oboes and continuo set off with their masculine, fanfare-like statement and for a few bars the vocal line follows closely that of C 208.
 But then it changes.
 Bach subtly re-writes much of the rest of the movement, retaining the basic rhythmic structures from the opening bars, but moving into subtly different musical territory.
 Why?

 It is impossible to over-estimate Bach's sensitivity to text.
 The original stanza for this aria was a very conventional affair, comparing a prince in his country to the soul in the body.
-The uplifting fanfare mood is clearly appropriate for the lauding of a nobleman, but there is little of the contrast of ideas and emotions which Bach later looked for in his libretti and, it would seem, may not have always found in the texts provided by Mariane von Ziegler.
+The uplifting fanfare mood is clearly appropriate for the lauding of a nobleman, but there is little of the contrast of ideas and emotions which Bach later looked for in his libretti and, it would seem, may not have always been found in the texts provided by Mariane von Ziegler.
 But here he seems to have got what he sought.

 The verse for this aria begins with an affirmation of faith and the personal contentment it provides----I am happy to believe that You have been born for my benefit.
 The wind fanfare figuration from the original aria is perfectly suited to express this positive and uplifting thought.
 But the text latterly goes on to describe how Satan may still arm himself and shatter the earth!
 The imagery is strong and violent.
 The conventional expressions of eulogy to the aristocracy are no longer sufficient.
 Bach sees that the text requires a tougher, more sinewy treatment and this is why he takes the trouble to rewrite much of the remainder of the aria, even extending it by ten bars.
 It is basically in ternary form, the rewritten section returning from bar 62.